vasarepratuzaite/Robotics_HW2/README.md

 # VU MIF ROBOTICS HOMEWORK NR.
 2

 ## MAIN GOAL
 This project demonstrates a **Reaction Time Tester** built with an **Arduino Uno**.
-The device measures how quickly a user can respond to a visual cue (LED light).
-When the LED turns on after a random delay, the user must press the button as fast as possible — the Arduino then calculates and displays the reaction time through the Serial Monitor.
+The device measures how quickly a user can respond to a visual cue (LED light).When the LED turns on after a random delay, the user must press the button as fast as possible — the Arduino then calculates and displays the reaction time through the Serial Monitor.
 The best result is saved in **EEPROM** memory, ensuring the record is preserved even after power-off.

 ---